Adasha/proximity-effect/README.md

 ## Roadmap

-- (for 3.0) Manually input coords.
-Specify FPS.
-Fix up code.
+- (for 3.0) Fix up code.
 Stable API.
 Better documentation.
 - (for 3.1) Multiple-value CSS properties.
 - (for 3.2) Per-property parameters.
 - (for 3.3) Multi-point animations.